TsolidarioFG/2025-Barao-de-Grajau/README.md

 > SMART-TDAH: Software for Intelligent Data Analysis and Support for Monitoring Students with ADHD.
 Developed as a Final Degree Project (Solidarity FYP / Service-Learning) by Ángel Álvarez Rey, in the Computer Science specialization of the Degree in Computer Engineering at the University of A Coruña, within the Solidarity FYP program of the NTTData Diversity Chair.
 The project included evaluation of results by expert teachers in ADHD in collaboration with the municipalities of Barão de Grajaú (Brazil) and Floriano (Brazil).
 >
 > All source code is available under the free license **GNU General Public License v3.0 (GPLv3)**.
+>
+> Reference:
+> Álvarez Rey, Á. (2025).
+SMART-TDAH: Software for Intelligent Data Analysis and Support for Monitoring Students with ADHD [Undergraduate Final Project, University of A Coruña].
+[UDC Institutional Repository](https://hdl.handle.net/2183/46149).

 ### Index